 Neck - usually has a flat or slightly arched upper side with a so-called fingerboard over which strings are tensioned.
 It serves as a string support.

-Sleeper - fixed laterally on the neck , usually across the width.
+Fret - fixed laterally on the neck ,usually across the width.
 Metal tapes embedded in the fingerboard.
 The frets split the neck into parts that correspond to musical intervals, most often to halftones.
 One octave then corresponds to a distance of twelve frets.
-By pressing strings, the fingers between the sleepers are shortened to the wavy parts of the strings, thus making the playing tone change.
+By pressing strings, the fingers between the frets are shortened to the wavy parts of the strings, thus making the playing tone change.

-- 19th Sleeper (1 dot) (mostly only for electric guitars)
+- 19th Fret (1 dot) (mostly only for electric guitars)

-The front plate - the top of the body of the tool, on which we find a grasshopper and a resonant hole.
+Soundboard - the top of the body of the tool, on which we find the bridge and the sound (resonant) hole.
 It has a major impact on the resulting sound quality of the guitar.
 According to a piece of wood, it is divided into massive, semi-solid and plywood.On the underside there are so-called ribs that affect the resonance properties.

 Used source: Wikipedia